MASCOT Family Role

 SITE: The Scapegoat Who Changed Her Family Role

-NOTE: This is not the same as the being scapegoated – where parents pick out one child to blame for all the family’s trouble which they themselves are causing.
+NOTE: This is not the same as the being scapegoated – where parents pick out one child to blame for all the family’s troubles which they themselves are causing.

 HERE, the Scapegoat role seems ‘voluntary’, in the sense that this position is being held as a self-sacrifice.